earlight/portfolio-rlin/docs/assignments/assignment3.md

 #### Purpose

-Calculates a score for an item.
+Every item has a assotiated score.

+Rely would associate each user/post/comment with a reliability score that would be calculated based on numerous factors, allowing users to notice at a glance if a user is historically unreliable or if a post/comment is unreliable.
+However, this is only relevant during implementation, so the Score concept is kept generic.

 #### Operational Principle

 A score can be created for an item with an associated value.
 A score can be deleted after it is created.
-Each item can only have one score.
 The value of the score can be viewed or modified after the score is created and before it is deleted.

 #### State

 scores: **set** Score

 item: scores -> **one** Item

 value: scores -> **one** int

 #### Actions